 10 UTI facts

-Most urinary tract infections (UTIs) are a simple illness, irritating but it does not make you that unwell – and respond well to antibiotics.
+Most urinary tract infections (UTIs) are a simple illness, irritating but does not make you that unwell – and respond well to antibiotics.
 But they can, occasionally, be serious or even life-threatening – and require hospital admission.

 1. What is a UTI?